ShireenMcCoy/latex/README.md

 # LaTex
-Learning to use LaTex to add nicely-formatted math equations to your Jupyter notebooks.
+Learning to use LaTex to add nicely-formatted math equations to Jupyter notebooks.